 Play to find out!

-HILT // BLADE is a roleplaying game Powered by the Apocalypse that is, in essence, a love letter to mecha anime.
-It explores the emotional and psychological terrain of those pilots of giant robots—in this game, Hilts wielding their Blades.
+HILT // BLADE is a No Dice, No Masters roleplaying game.
+It explores the emotional and psychological terrain of those pilots of giant robots; in this game, Hilts wielding their Blades.
 HILT // BLADE is inspired by anime like Neon Genesis Evangelion, DARLING in the FRANXX and the Gundam series.

-Play occurs in two stages, one focusing on the interpersonal, “normal” lives of the Hilts and the other on the action-packed fight sequences during which the Hilts try to take down an Imminent Threat—an existential enemy threatening to destroy civilization as the Hilts know it.
-All of this is mediated by a special character named the Custodian, who works with a paramilitary organization to manage the squad of Hilts in order to eliminate these Imminent Threats.
-This special character can be roleplayed by a MC or collaboratively by all of the players.
+Play occurs in two stages, one focusing on the interpersonal, “normal” lives of the Hilts and the other on the action-packed fight sequences during which the Hilts try to take down an Imminent Threat: an existential enemy threatening to destroy civilization as the Hilts know it.

 |Release date||Aug 11, 2020|